Vorklinik/Vorklinik.github.io/biologie1/_posts/0000-01-01-L101a-einfuehrung-zellbiologie.md

 ---
 layout: post
-title: "L101a - Einführung in die Zellbiologie und Zellkommunikation"
+title: "L101a - Einführung in die Zellbiologie"
 ---